Go Back

 To store: Pop in a sealed container and chill for up to 2 days.

-To reheat: Reheat on a non-stick baking sheet in a 200C / 180C Fan oven for about 10 minutes.
+To reheat: Reheat on a non-stick baking sheet in a 390°F (200°C/180°C fan) oven for about 10 minutes.

-Apples: you can use any kind of apples in these applesauce fritters.
+• Apples: You can use any kind of apples in these applesauce fritters.
 I like Royal Gala because they are deliciously sweet.
 If you use a more sour variety, you may like to add more sugar to your batter.

-Discarding frying oil safely: Leave the oil in the pan to cool COMPLETELY.
-Hot oil can be very dangerous so don't be tempted to try and dispose of it when hot.
+• Discarding frying oil safely: Leave the oil in the pan to cool COMPLETELY.
+Hot oil can be very dangerous, so don't be tempted to try and dispose of it when hot.
 As you never want to pour the oil down the drain, I like to use either an old, empty plastic bottle or a sandwich bag with a sealable top.
 Once the oil is cool, pour it into the empty bottle/sandwich bag and then you can place the whole thing in the bin.
 However, in the interest of waste, if the oil remains fairly clear and not full of charred bits, you can reuse it to fry other things.
-I would strain it and pour it in a clean bottle and keep in a dark place for 1-2 months.
+I would strain it and pour it into a clean bottle and keep it in a dark place for 1-2 months.
 I wouldn't reuse oil more than three times.

 Nutrition